-This tutorial will show you how to stop iPhoto from launching each time you plug in your iPod Touch (or iPhone, or any device with a camera) – and still allow iPhoto to automatically launch when you plug in your digital camera.
+This tutorial will show you how to stop iPhoto from opening each time you plug in your iPhone (or iPod Touch, or any device with a camera) – and still allow iPhoto to automatically launch when you plug in your digital camera.

-The application Image Capture was recently updated to include much awaited functionality – the ability to choose which application launches – or none at all – when you plug in a specific device.
-This means that you can set your digital camera to automatically launch iPhoto when it’s plugged in, but have nothing happen when your iPod Touch is plugged in.
+The application Image Capture was recently updated to include long sought-after functionality – the ability to choose which application launches – or none at all – when you plug in a specific device.
+This means that you can set your digital camera to automatically launch iPhoto when it’s plugged in, but have nothing happen when your iPhone, iPod Touch or iPad is plugged in.

 To set your preferences by device, follow the instructions outlined below.